incognite-lab/Pepper-Controller/README.md

 ## Command line examples

-If you want to control robot from command line just run Python and type:
+If you want to control the robot from command line, just run Python 2 and type:

 `import naoqi`